Central Ohio Attorneys

 Daniel M. Hall

 Dan was admitted to the practice of law in Ohio in 1993 after graduating from Capital University Law School.
 From 1993 to 2000 he was engaged in the general practice of law.
 From 2000 to 2002, he served as an Assistant Attorney General in the Workers’ Compensation Section.
 In this capacity, Dan represented the Ohio Industrial Commission and the Ohio Bureau of Workers’ Compensation in Ohio’s trial and appellate courts, including the Supreme Court.
-In 2002 Dan joined Garvin & Hickey.
+Dan joined Garvin & Hickey, in 2002.

 Dan is a member of the Columbus Bar Association and the Ohio State Bar Association.
 He is a graduate of the Columbus Bar Association Barrister Leader Program, and has served on the Family, Probate, Real Property, and Young Lawyer’s Committees of the CBA.
 He currently serves on the Unauthorized Practice of Law and Workers’ Compensation Committees of the CBA.
 Dan was also appointed to serve on the Board of Governors of the Young Lawyer Section of the Ohio Bar Association, where he chaired the Mentoring and Membership Committees.
 He currently serves on the Workers’ Compensation Committee, and is a member of the Litigation Section of the OSBA.